 What if one went to search for a Biclaudapus on the top of a high mountain?
 Does one not find it because it is too small?
-Or is it that it is so well camouflaged it evades one’s observation?
+Or is it because it is so well camouflaged it evades one’s observation?
 Indeed, how does one find what one does not already know?
 How does one recognize that which one does not have some preconceived notion of?
 How would it be recognized?
 Look carefully.

-Some may say God does not exist, as if they could possibly know that; their conclusion based on some preconceived notion that has not work for them.
+Some may say God does not exist, as if they could possibly know that; their conclusion based on some preconceived juvenile notion that has not work for them.

 The air one breathes, though it is all around us and we breath it every instant of our life, is not felt, seen, or tasted.
 It is completely forgotten until it is missed.
-Though gravity holds us securely down to the Earth while it permeates the Universe, if we were to look for it we would not be able to point to it and say – there it is.
+Though gravity holds us securely down on the Earth it permeates the Universe to Infinity.
+If we were to look for it we would not be able to point to it and say – there it is.

 Look into the emptiness of one’s inner most being, between the thoughts, forget the self.
-Then consider, is that truly empty?
+Then fathom the unfathomable.

 - Ps 94:9 ↩